On This Page

 About This Park

 Many interesting geological features are found in this short section of narrow canyon on Eakin Creek.
-Special features in the park is a small, narrow rock canyon with steep walls, natural tunnels and rock outcrops.
-Note that no camping or day-use facilities are provided here.
+Special features in the park include a small, narrow rock canyon with steep walls, natural tunnels and rock outcrops.

 Park Size: 10 hectares